To download the current set of Bylaws, please click the following link:

 SECTION 2.
 Fiscal Year.
 The fiscal year of the corporation is January 1 through December 31.

 SECTION 3.
 Rules of Order.
-Meetings of members and meetings of the Board of Directors shall be governed by the rules contained in Robert’s Rules of Order Revised, in all cases which such rules are applicable and are not inconsistent with the Articles of Incorporation, this Code of By-Laws, or any special rules of order adopted by the Board of Directors.
+Meetings of members and meetings of the Board of Directors shall be governed by the rules contained in Robert’s Rules of Order Revised, in all cases which such rules are applicable and are not inconsistent with the Articles of Incorporation, this Code of Bylaws, or any special rules of order adopted by the Board of Directors.

 SECTION 4.
 Execution of Contracts.
 Unless otherwise ordered by the Board of Directors, all written contracts entered into by the corporation shall be executed on behalf of the corporation by the President and the Secretary and the corporate seal affixed thereto.
 Any contract for a period of more than one year must be approved by the Board of Directors.
 The Executive Director may sign Board approved non-bank related contracts.
 Contracts extending beyond one year must have a combination of signatures to include a minimum of two (2) from the President, Secretary and/or the Executive Director.
 Such contract will be attached to the Board Minutes.

 SECTION 5.
 Acceptance.
-The National Independent Concessionaires Association, Inc. hereby accepts the provisions of The Articles of Incorporation, and avails itself of the rights, privileges, immunities and franchises provided by these articles.
+The National Independent Concessionaires Association, Inc. hereby accepts the provisions of The Articles of Incorporation, and avails itself of the rights, privileges, immunities, and franchises provided by these articles.

-In order for these Code of Bylaws to be altered or amended such changes must be presented in written form at any regular meeting of the Board of Directors or at any special meeting of the Board called for that purpose.
+In order for this Code of Bylaws to be altered or amended such changes must be presented in written form at any regular meeting of the Board of Directors or at any special meeting of the Board called for that purpose.
 Following that meeting the President shall send a written copy of the proposed amendment(s) to the Council of Past Presidents for consideration and comment.
-That Council of Past Presidents will be asked to respond (in writing via email or USPS within two (2) weeks) to the NICA President and the NICA office The comments from the Council of Past Presidents shall then be shared with the Board at a regularly scheduled meeting of the Board.
-At that time, the Board shall again consider the proposed amendment.
-The proposal must be approved by a two-thirds vote of all Directors.
+That Council of Past Presidents will be asked to respond (in writing via email or USPS within two (2) weeks) to the NICA President and the NICA office.
+The comments from the Council of Past Presidents shall then be shared with the Board at a regularly scheduled meeting of the Board.
+At that time, the Board shall again consider the proposed amendment(s).
+The proposal must be approved by a two-thirds (2/3rd) vote of all Directors.